lsadouk/imbalanced_regression/README.md

      * Please choose the performance index: (mae)MAE / (rmse)RMSE / (w)Weighted MAE / (tgm)GME / (tcwa)CWE / (wm)WMAPE / (tm)Threshold MAPE
      * Please select the undersampling rate 0.5, 1(default), 2: 1

-<b>The displayed result is :</b>
+<i>The displayed result is :</i>
-Lowest tgm error is 1.891 (37)
+> Lowest tgm error is 1.891 (37)

-> Note that 37 stands for the epoch having the recorded lowest error.
+PS: Note that 37 stands for the epoch having the recorded lowest error.

 <h3>3.
 Example of training and testing our cost-sensitive learning regression algorithm and evaluating it with a graphical measure</h3>
 In this example, we want to train our algorithm on a regression task using the "abalone" dataset.
 The measure used is the graphical measure REC<sub>G-Mean</sub> curve in which the REC<sub>G-Mean</sub> curves of the undersampling technique l<sub>2</sub> Bal<sub>u</sub>, the oversampling technique l<sub>2</sub> Bal<sub>o</sub>, the classical method l<sub>2</sub> Bal<sub>n</sub>, and our cost-sensitive technique l<sub>p</sub> Bal<sub>n</sub> are displayed.